iota-community/one-command-tangle/README.md

 One-command private test Tangle
 ================================

-This repository allows you to set up your own IOTA network by using a single command.
-When you run this command, you'll have your own IOTA network and 2.7Pi of test IOTA tokens to use.
+This repository allows you to set up your own IOTA network by using a single [Docker](https://www.docker.com/why-docker) command.
+When you run this command, you'll have your own IOTA test network and 2.7Pi of test IOTA tokens to use at the first address of this seed: `SEED99999999999999999999999999999999999999999999999999999999999999999999999999999`.

+You can use this network to test your ideas and applications (without risking any monetary value) until it's ready for the IOTA Mainnet.

-The network consists of one [IRI node](https://docs.iota.works/docs/iri/0.1/introduction/overview) and an instance of [Compass](https://docs.iota.works/docs/compass/0.1/introduction/overview).
+The test network consists of one [IRI node](https://docs.iota.works/docs/iri/0.1/introduction/overview) and an instance of [Compass](https://docs.iota.works/docs/compass/0.1/introduction/overview).
+The IRI node waits to receive transactions, validates them, and keeps an up-to-date record of users' balances.
+Compass sends the IRI node zero-value transactions called milestones that reference other transactions.
+Any transaction that's referenced by a milestone is considered confirmed.
+At this point, the node updates any balances that were affected by the confirmed transaction.

 Compass uses a pre-built [Merkle tree](https://docs.iota.works/docs/the-tangle/0.1/concepts/the-coordinator#milestones) (in the `layers` directory) with a depth of 20.
 This Merkle tree is large enough for Compass to send milestones for over a year at 30-second intervals.

 **Warning:** The purpose of this repository is to allow you to quickly set up a test IOTA network.
 To do so, this repository uses a public Merkle tree.
 As a result, you should use this repository only for testing.
 Do not expose this network to the Internet!